AI’s Blind Spots: Progress or Just a Shift in the Goalposts?

 Some Bugs are Very Visible

-For SaaS founders and tech strategists, this isn’t an ivory-tower problem.
-As AI becomes embedded in business apps, customer support, and productivity tools, these blind spots can escalate from a brand gaffe to a full-blown trust crisis.
-Users aren’t only looking for speed or features anymore—they want proof of safety and responsible scaling.
+For founders and tech strategists, this isn’t an ivory-tower problem.
+As AI becomes embedded in business apps, customer support, and tools, these can escalate from a brand gaffe to a full-blown trust crisis.
+Users aren’t only looking for speed or anymore—they want proof of safety and responsible scaling.
 Living up to those expectations means treating every failing output as a beacon, not a bug to patch quietly.

 Final Thought